nasa/ziggy/doc/user-manual/edit-pipeline.md

 Anyway.

 This section shows a list of the parameter sets that are assigned at the pipeline level (that is to say, parameter sets that are made available to every task regardless of which processing module it uses).
-The `Add` button allows you to select any parameter set in the parameter library and make it a pipeline parameter set for this pipeline.
+The `New` button allows you to select any parameter set in the parameter library and make it a pipeline parameter set for this pipeline.
 The `Edit` button allows you to change the values of the parameters in a given set.
-The `Select` and `Auto-assign` buttons do things that used to be useful, but in the current version of Ziggy are not.

 Given that the parameter library panel already allows you to view and edit parameters, why is it useful to have this section on this dialog box?
 Again -- in the case where you have a lot of pipelines and a lot of parameters, it's useful to be able to view the parameters for a given pipeline in isolation.
 This allows you to avoid confusion about which parameters go to which pipelines.